davekinkead/thesis/reading/The Authority of the State.md

 _But a problem remains: If authoritative orders give content independent reasons for actions, but the scope of authority can be limited requiring content dependence, then aren't these orders just proxies for other reasons?_

+__Legitimacy__

 "The correct identification of a person as having authority over others depends only on certain facts about the practical reasoning of those who make or accept such claims" p59

+Authority can therefore exist without being justified. p60

+"Someone _claims_ authority when he makes requirements of another which he intends to be taken as binding, content-independent reasons for action; his authority is _recognised_ when another so treats the requirements; and ... _exists_ when its claims are generally recognised." p60

+All 3 are required for _de jure_ authority, while only 1 & 3 are necessary for _de facto_

+## The Social Contract

+Contractarianism is an attempt to show that authority would be agreed to by rational agents in the initial position of a state of nature. p122

+They would do so because free cooperation is beneficial but not sustainable or stable.
+All parties are aware of which actions are mutually beneficial and harmful but are not adequately motivated to perform them. p123

+"It is an interesting fact about contractarian reasoning that the general economic conception of rationality of which it is a part has had its greatest success in explaining why authority is _unnecessary_ in order to attain desirable social states." p127

+The competitive free market tends towards equilibrium and this equilibrium is the optimal point.
+(If all economic effects are internalised to the exchange relation.) p128

+Pure public goods are non-rival, ie their consumption by some doesn't restrict their consumption by others, and non-excludable, ie it is very difficult to alienate them.

+Essentially public goods are those that cannot be privatised such as friendship or benevolence. p129

+Market failures to provide valuable public goods are often used to justify their securing via authority.
+Market failures are not sufficient to justify authority. p137.
+To claim so requires prior authority to impose authority for the provision of the public good.

+Anarchic provision of public goods further weakens claims to the necessity of authority p138.

+Binding agreements presuppose the possibility of securing certain commitments and this creates a foundational dilemma for contractarians. p145

+"It is in some circumstances rational for all to agree to a mutual coercion scheme which forces them to cooperate by rendering defection too expensive and thus altering their preferences" p150

+The state does more than coerce, it obligates. p151

+Threats, like bargains, add to the balance of reasons.
+Authoritive orders are preemptive and exclusionary to other reasons.

+## Consent